Graham Ovenden

-Graham Stuart Ovenden (born 11 February 1943) is an English painter, fine art photographer and writer.
+Graham Stuart Ovenden (11 February 1943 – 9 December 2022) was an English painter, fine art photographer and writer.

-Some of Ovenden's art has been investigated as possible child pornography by US and UK authorities and in 2009, he was prosecuted in the UK on a charge of creating indecent images but not convicted.
-In 2013, Ovenden was found guilty of six charges of indecency with a child and one charge of indecent assault against a child, and on 9 October 2013, he was jailed for two years and three months by the Court of Appeal.
+Some of Ovenden's art has been investigated as possible child pornography by American and British authorities, and in 2009 he was prosecuted in the UK on a charge of creating indecent images, but he was not convicted.
+In 2013, Ovenden was found guilty of six charges of indecency with a child and one charge of indecent assault against a child, and on 9 October 2013 he was jailed for two years and three months by the Court of Appeal.
 Following his conviction, some galleries removed images of his work from display.
 In 2015, a judge ordered that Ovenden's personal collection of paintings and photographs be destroyed.

 Life

-Graham Ovenden was born in New Alresford, Hampshire, into a Fabian household, attended Itchen Grammar School (1954–59) and was taught music privately by Albert Ketèlbey.
+Graham Stuart Ovenden was born in New Alresford, Hampshire, on 11 February 1943, into a Fabian household, attended Itchen Grammar School (1954–59) and was taught music privately by Albert Ketèlbey.
 He was a student at the Royal College of Music, before taking up painting around 1962.

-He was tutored by Lord David Cecil and John Betjeman.
+Ovenden was tutored by Lord David Cecil and John Betjeman.
 He attended the Southampton School of Art, and graduated from the Royal College of Art in 1968.
 One of his most important teachers was James Sellars, an expert on Samuel Palmer.

-He moved to Cornwall from Richmond upon Thames in 1973 with painter Annie Ovenden and their family.
+Ovenden moved to Cornwall from Richmond upon Thames in 1973 with painter Annie Ovenden and their family.
 He bought a cottage on Bodmin Moor with 22 acres of land and began constructing "Barley Splatt", a neo-Gothic building.
 The style is eclectic and has been influenced by John Betjeman and Frank Lloyd Wright; some features are influenced by World War II aeroplane engines and tin mine chimneys.
-All the building was done by Ovenden himself and by 1988 the house was about half finished.
+All the building was done by Ovenden himself, and by 1988 the house was about half-finished.
 It was put on the market as an unfinished project in 2008 and sold.

-Ovenden was a founder of the Brotherhood of Ruralists in 1975, along with Graham Arnold, Ann Arnold, Sir Peter Blake, David Inshaw, Annie Ovenden and Jann Haworth.
-The Brotherhood is no longer extant, although in 2005 it had a major London exhibition at the Leicester Galleries.
+Ovenden was a founder of the Brotherhood of Ruralists in 1975, along with Graham Arnold, Ann Arnold, Peter Blake, David Inshaw, Annie Ovenden, and Jann Haworth.
+The Brotherhood is no longer extant although in 2005 it had a major London exhibition at the Leicester Galleries.
 They were given the name "Brotherhood of Ruralists" by the writer Laurie Lee.
 His estranged wife is the artist Annie Ovenden.
-Their daughter, Emily, was a singer with the Mediæval Bæbes and Pythia and author, and is now a publican and Church of England priest.
+Their daughter, Emily, was a singer with the Mediæval Bæbes and Pythia, an author, and is now a publican and Church of England priest.
+Graham Ovenden died on 9 December 2022 at the age of 79.